Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 WHAT IS GASTROESOPHAGEAL REFLUX?

 When we eat, food is carried from the mouth to the stomach through the esophagus, a tube-like structure (figure 1).
-The esophagus is made of lining tissue with muscles that open and squeeze to move food to the stomach.
+The esophagus is made of tissue with muscles that relax and squeeze to move food into the stomach.

 At the lower end of the esophagus, where it joins the stomach, there is a circular ring of muscle called the lower esophageal sphincter (LES).
-When food reaches the LES, it relaxes so that food enters the stomach.
+When food reaches the LES, it has already relaxed so that food can pass easily into the stomach.
 The muscle then squeezes shut to prevent food and acid from backing up into the esophagus.
-However, the muscle does not always stay completely closed, allowing the stomach juices and acid to occasionally back up into the esophagus.
+However, the muscle does not always stay completely closed and may relax without reason, allowing the stomach juices and acid to occasionally back up into the esophagus.
 Most of these episodes go unnoticed because the acid reflux stays in the lower esophagus.

 Acid reflux becomes gastroesophageal reflux disease (GERD) when the reflux causes irritation, injures the esophagus, or causes other problems, such as asthma.
 The amount of acid reflux required to cause injury varies.
 In general, the esophagus is more likely to be injured when: